 Research attractions before you go

-When we eventually get to Mauritius there is so much I want to do, from visiting Champ De Mars Racecourse to visiting the historic Places D’Armes.
+When we eventually get to Mauritius there is so much I want to do, from visiting Champ De Mars Racecourse to visiting the historic Places D'Armes.
 Researching where you want to visit when you get to your destination means that you can also look for bargains or money off codes.
-You can usually get a discount for booking online too, and these discounts aren’t usually available once you get to the attraction.
+You can usually get a discount for booking online too, and these discounts aren't usually available once you get to the attraction.
 Check out this additional reading.

 Book car hire before you get there